Music Bridging the Gap

 My earliest memory of music is of my father playing the piano.
-I grew up hearing Grieg, Rachmaninoff, Mendelsohn, and countless others.
+I grew up hearing Grieg, Rachmaninoff, Mendelssohn, and countless others.
 Music was sometimes what I would drift off to sleep with.
 Music was also a chance for me to sing.
 I couldn’t do many things as a toddler, but I could carry a tune.
 I was singing before I could talk or walk.
 Because of my father’s music background, I was tested for absolute pitch, or perfect pitch, as it is more popularly known.
 I don’t quite have that, but I’m not far off from it.
 Considering the fact that I also have hearing loss, this isn’t too shabby.
 I’m proud of what I can do with music, and that I’m good enough to sing with a string quartet.
 It would be great to sing with an orchestra.
 What a blast that would be!!!!

 Music is the one thing that anyone can do!!!
 Think about it for a minute: You can teach someone to carry a tune and match the note.
 But, you don’t have to teach a child to open their mouth and sing.
 Singing comes naturally.
 Intelligence and physical ability are not factors here.
 Music is everyone’s gift of being heard.

-Bridges to the heart.
+Bridges to the Heart

 Throughout my life there have been many bridges.
 One of the most powerful of those bridges has been volunteerism.
-During my life, I have been both a volunteer, and the person on the receiving end.
+During my life, I have been both a volunteer and the person on the receiving end.
 Both sides of the process are filled with positive feelings.

 There are many ways of giving.
 Some commit to careers of service to others.
 Many people choose to give to an organization that represents something meaningful to them.

-As I stop to think about the process that my “future guide dog” will have gone through, the first phase of that is the volunteer family who will take “my Eyelette” into their home and love and play with him, or her.
+As I stop to think about the process that my future guide dog will have gone through, the first phase of that is the volunteer family who will take “my Eyelette” into their home and love and play with him, or her.
 What a gift!!!!
 Taking the time and the love to raise up a playful puppy in a healthy manner so that it can become a healthy guide dog for someone else!!!!

 There is someone here at the Loo Erf who came in as a volunteer and he has affected me greatly.
 He loves what he does and it shows.
 The tricks and tips and encouragement that he has given me are gifts.
 It is a treat to have a braille lesson or a Dutch session with him.
-Personally, I think he has given this place a piece of his heart over the last 10 years.
+Personally, I think he has given this place a piece of his heart over the last ten years.

 Think about giving some of your time.
 The rewards are phenomenal.
 The sacrifice is well worth what the recipient will return to you in love and appreciation.
-Get out there on the web and Google up your loves, because somewhere out there someone needs you to give to them.
+Get out there on the web and Google up your loves, because somewhere out there, someone needs you to give to them.